Counting quintic fields with genus number one: Introduction

 The genus field of a number field $K$ is defined to be the maximal extension $K^*$ of $K$ that is unramified at all finite primes and is a compositum of the form $Kk^*$ where $k^*$ is absolutely abelian.
 The genus number is defined as $g_K=[K^*:K]$.
 It follows immediately from class field theory that $g_K$ divides the narrow class number $h_K^+$.
 See~\cite{mcgown.tucker} for a slightly more detailed introduction and~\cite{ishida} for a comprehensive account of genus fields.

 One may consider the density of genus number one fields among all number fields of a fixed degree and signature, ordered by their discriminants.
-It essentially follows from a classical theorem of Gauss that $0\%$ of quadratic fields have genus number one.
-On the other hand, McGown and Tucker proved that a positive proportion (roughly $96.23\%$) of cubic fields have genus number one.
+It essentially follows from a classical theorem of Gauss on quadratic forms that $0\%$ of quadratic fields have genus number one.\footnote{Indeed, Gauss proves (in the language of quadratic forms) that when $K$ is quadratic, $g_K=2^{t-1}$ where $t$ is the number of prime divisors of $\Disc(K)$, and moreover, that $g_K$ in fact equals the $2$-part of $h_K^+$ in that situation.
+It was Hasse who first reproved Gauss' result in the language of class field theory, by considering the genus field in the quadratic setting.} On the other hand, McGown and Tucker (\cite{mcgown.tucker}) proved that a positive proportion (roughly $96.23\%$) of cubic fields have genus number one.
 Due to subtleties that arise in the quartic case, we will temporarily put degree four fields aside and consider this problem in the quintic case.